naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 GalaxyAngry: [wiggles more and eventually gets the barrel knocked over to the ground]

-HornetGlare: There. [points at the barrel]
+HornetGlare: [looks at the moving barrel and then shrugs] Must be cleaning hall inside or somethin'.

-MagmaAngry: Lad, stop foolin' around and help us!
+MagmaAngry: Ah, good for that lad.
+Looking out for our ship in such dire times!

-Hornet: Nevermind him.
-We can take them on ourseives!
+Hornet: Yeah, we can take them on ourseives anyways!

 MagmaHappy: Yer right.
 Arr!